zxsuie/ai-cms/README.md

-# AI-Powered Clinical Management System
+# AI-CMS

-A capstone project about clinical management system for schools.
+A capstone project